Learn to decorate like a professional! Use this easy step-by-step tutorial to style ribbon on a Christmas tree for stunning visual appeal.

 - Wide tartan ribbon - traditional plaid Christmas ribbon that is great for ribbon Christmas garlands

-Step-by-Step Tutorial: How to Add Ribbon to a Christmas Tree
+Tutorial: How to Style Ribbon on a Christmas Tree

-This year I changed up the ribbon colors and decided to add some in charcoal.
-I kept the red ribbon from the previous year.
-My fireplace is now grey and I have a charcoal dresser in the living room.
-It is an easy way to incorporate the color scheme of my everyday decor into my Christmas decor as well.
-I love the look of ribbons on a Christmas tree.
+Instead of swapping out all of your decor each year, there are different ways to change up your Christmas tree style.
+This year I added new ribbon colors to the red ribbon from the previous year.
+My fireplace is now gray and I have accented with a charcoal dresser in the living room.
+It is an easy way to incorporate the color scheme of my everyday decor into Christmas decor as well.

+For adding ribbon to this tree I went with 2 different kinds.
 But don't forget that simple ribbon can be just what you need to complete your Christmas decorations.
-It's a good idea to have a solid ribbon also.
-I use the solid on my gifts too!
+It's a good idea to pair a solid ribbon with a pattern or texture.
+Plus, I use the solid on my gifts too!

-First step, start by laying out different ribbons together.
-You will want a variety with different widths and colors of ribbon.
-It gives it a fun dimension and texture.
-When picking out your ribbon make sure to check sizes so they layer correctly.
-Try to add a pop of color with your ribbon.
+First step, cut your ribbons (depending on the length of your tree).
+Lay out the different types of ribbon together in their cut lengths.
+You will want a variety with different widths and colors.
+It gives it a fun dimension and brings in additional texture.
+When picking out your ribbon make sure to check width sizing so they layer correctly according to your desired design.

-Take the end of the ribbons and bunch them together.
-Next, start at the top of your tree and tuck the bunched end of ribbons into the tree.
+Next step, take the end of the ribbons and bunch them together.
+I like to double layer my ribbons.
+Start at the top of your tree and tuck the bunched end of the ribbon into the tree.
 Bunching the ribbon helps it stay in place.
 Continue working down the tree making what looks like ribbon loops.
 When you tuck the ribbon into the tree, pinch it so the other end poofs out.

 Next, add another color of ribbon that is also layered.
 Put this ribbon on a little more randomly than the other one.
-Don't follow the vertical line.
+You don't have to follow straight lines.

 Continue to work it down the tree until you get to the ribbon end.
 I usually use around a 6 foot strip of ribbon.
+(But like I mentioned earlier, you can also use smaller strips.)
 Once it runs out, start a new strand at the top of the tree.

 Be careful to not get too carried away or you may end up with a full-out ribbon explosion.
-The best way to make sure this does not happen is to use 3 stripes of red ribbon followed by 2 stripes of grey and white ribbon to weave down the tree.
+The best way to make sure this does not happen is to only use 3 strips of one ribbon followed by 2 strips of another ribbon to weave down the tree.

 The ribbon may not look perfect when you are done, but that's ok.
-Now it is time to add in the ornaments and make the tree nice and full!
+You can tweak and adjust the ribbon as you go.
+Now it is time to add in the ornaments and make the tree nice and full.

-Here is how my tree turned out this year.
-You can see it is similar yet different from last year.
-And the only thing I bought was ribbon!!
+You can see that my tree this year is similar yet different, from last year.
+The only thing I bought was ribbon.
 Let me show you how I decorated the rest of the tree below!

 Add Natural Pine Cones and Berries

-Instead of using large ornaments, use pinecone balls and red berry balls.
-There is nothing that says you only have to stick to classic round shape ornaments.
+Instead of using bigger ornaments, incorporate pinecone balls and red berry balls.
+There is nothing that says you only have to stick to classic ornaments.
 Adding fun variety that matches your theme is key.

-I don't have a flocked tree because my husband hates them!
-So we compromised and I added in some individual branches with flocking on them to give my tree just a touch of the snowed look.
+If you don't have a flocked tree but love the look, try adding in some individual branches with flocking on them.
+This helps to give your tree just a touch of the frosted look.
 Adding in branches is also a great trick to use if your tree is lacking in the fullness department.

 Faux Red Berry Branches